amesar/mlflow-fun/examples/hello_world/README.md

 # mlflow-fun - Hello World

-Simple Hello World experiment that demonstrates the different ways to run an MLflow experiment.
+Simple Hello World that demonstrates the different ways to run an MLflow experiment.

 For details see [MLflow documentation - Running Projects](https://mlflow.org/docs/latest/projects.html#running-projects).

 Synopsis of [hello_world.py](hello_world.py):
 * Creates an experiment HelloWorld if it does not exist.
 You can optionally override with the standard MLFLOW_EXPERIMENT_NAME environment variable.
-* Logs parameters, metrics and tags
+* Logs parameters, metrics and tags.
-* No ML training
+* No ML training.
-* Optionally writes an artifact
+* Optionally writes an artifact.

 The different ways to run an experiment:
 * Unmanaged without mlflow